-An Employee Stock Ownership Plan or ESOP is an employment benefit that allows a company’s employees to own shares in the business and benefit from their appreciation in value over time.
-ESOPs are qualified plans with defined contributions, meaning they meet the IRS standards to receive special tax exemptions and benefits.
+To clearly define ESOP: An Employee Stock Ownership Plan, or ESOP, is an employment benefit that allows a company’s employees to own shares in the business and benefit from these shares’ growth in value over time.
+ESOPs are qualified plans with defined contributions, meaning they meet the IRS standards for receiving special tax exemptions and benefits.

 How do ESOPs work?

 When a business sets up an ESOP, they establish a trust to act as a separate legal entity to hold shares of company stock.
 The company then either directly deposits money into the trust, takes out a loan to fund the trust or uses a combination of profit and borrowed money.
 The trust then purchases a predetermined number of shares directly from the company or buys them back from outside or public buyers.

 Once the trust has purchased company shares, they distribute them to employees based on their contribution to the company, pay grade, length of employment or another equitable formula.
 Employees generally receive more stocks as time goes on, much like a regular retirement account that grows with each employer contribution.

 If the employee leaves the company or retires, they sell their stocks back to the trust.
 The trust then uses those stocks tocompensate employeesthat qualify for the ESOP plan, keeping company ownership within a core group of employees over time.

 Benefits of having an ESOP for your business